RTEMS/rtems-docs/bsp_howto/console.rst

 Having RTEMS support for Termios is beneficial because:

-- from the user’s side because it provides standard primitive operations to access the terminal and change configuration settings.
+- from the user's side because it provides standard primitive operations to access the terminal and change configuration settings.
 These operations are the same under UNIX and RTEMS.

-- from the BSP developer’s side because it frees the developer from dealing with buffer states and mutual exclusions on them.
+- from the BSP developer's side because it frees the developer from dealing with buffer states and mutual exclusions on them.
   Early RTEMS console device drivers also did their own special character processing.